Contents:

 4. Presentation

-The final component is a short ten-minute presentation about their project to a small group of non-specialists (often a teacher and a few classmates).
+The final component of the EPQ is a short ten-minute presentation about their project to a small group of non-specialists (often a teacher and a few classmates).
 This is generally followed by a five- to ten-minute question and answer session.

-Overall, your child will be expected to spend around 120 hours on their EPQ.
-It’s a lot of work, but they’ll receive a tonne of support and guidance along the way from their assigned supervisor.
+Overall, students are expected to spend around 120 hours on their EPQ.
+It’s a lot of work, but they’ll receive lots of support and guidance along the way from their assigned supervisor.

 How is the EPQ assessed?

-The EPQ is marked internally by teaching staff, but is subject to external moderation by the examination board.
+The EPQ is marked internally by teaching staff but moderated externally by the examination board.
 Although marking schemes will vary across exam boards, students are typically assessed against four main objectives:

 Taking the EPQ will provide your child with the opportunity to develop a range of transferable skills, applicable to both higher education and the workplace.
 According to AQA, the EPQ enables students to:

-What are the other benefits of taking an EPQ?
+What are the benefits of doing an EPQ?

 1. Preparation for university